 If there is a NFT, there must also be a RFT.

 Photography is a unique art form due to Title 17 US Copyright Law which grants copyright protection to an image the moment the image is recorded onto film or a digital sensor.
 An image created by a digital camera can be a NFT.
 An image created on film is tangible, it is real.

 When a photographer prints an image and sells it they are selling the right to enjoy the print or to sell the print.
 No other rights are granted.
 The photographer can make an identical print with the negative making the print a fungible work of art.

-When a photographer bundles the print created from a negative with the negative, rights of reproduction, licensing, resale of the print, or resale of the negative with a 10% artists royalty they have minted a RFT.
+When a photographer bundles the print created from a negative with the negative, rights of reproduction, licensing, resale of the print, or resale of the negative with an artist’s royalty they have minted a RFT.
 The negative is the token that conveys the rights of the RFT and the creator maintains copyright in perpetuity.